Joehuu/osu-web/resources/docs/source/includes/_structures/event.md

 #### achievement

-When user obtained an achievement.
+When a user obtains an achievement.

 Field       | Type
 ------------|------------